WiseGuru/Lendalors-Journal/src/site/notes/Drakkenheim/Songs and Stories/Elwyn of Eventide Manor.md

 Now Elwyn stalks, with vengeance unfed,
 Believing each intruder defiles her bed.
 She butchers and slays all who invade,
-None who enter will ever evade—
+None who enter will ever evade;
 The cursed keeper of Eventide Manor.

 Yet some, with hearts of greed and stone,
-May seek the treasure she guards alone—
+May seek the treasure she guards alone;
 Ancient riches and artifacts grand,
 Gathered over years by elven hand,
 Hidden deep within Eventide Manor.